Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering: Related Work

 \textbf{Retrieval Quality Verification.} \@ Many studies have noted that low-quality retrieval introduces significant irrelevant information to the RAG framework and have proposed various solutions.
 Self-RAG \cite{asai2023self} fine-tunes LLM to generate a reflection token that assesses the relevance of a passage to the question at hand.
 Llatrieval \cite{li2023llatrieval} employs LLM to check if retrieved passages sufficiently support the answer, updating them if they are of low quality.
 Meanwhile, CRAG \cite{yan2024corrective} trains a lightweight verifier to evaluate the quality of retrieved passages, making corrections if they fall below a set threshold.
+Please note that our work focuses on retrieval verification, distinguishing it from other methods such as CoVe \cite{dhuliawala2023chain} and Verify-and-Edit \cite{zhao2023verify}, which do not target this aspect.
+For a more detailed discussion, please refer to Appendix~\ref{ap:comp-verfication}.

 \textbf{Adaptive Generation.} \@ Numerous studies have examined adaptive strategies that dynamically determine the need for retrieval, utilizing only the internal knowledge of LLMs when unnecessary \cite{mallen-etal-2023-trust, feng2023trends}. \citet{mallen-etal-2023-trust} used an empirical method to retrieval, activating relying on the frequency of entity.
 AdaptiveRAG \cite{jeong2024adaptive} dynamically chooses the optimal response generation strategy tailored to the complexity of the query.
 TA-ARE \cite{zhang2024retrievalqa} uses in-context learning to assess whether a query necessitates retrieval.